christaingabire/Social-Protection-Data-System-Simulation-Rwanda/README.md

-# Social Protection Data System Simulation — Rwanda
+# Social Protection Data System Simulation in Rwanda

 This open-source simulation is inspired by my work at the Rwanda Social Security Board (RSSB).
 It demonstrates how synthetic data, analytics, and machine learning can be used to explore social protection coverage and inclusion in a transparent, reproducible way.
 In this project, I'm entirely using without using any confidential data!